15+ Testing Strategies Interview Questions 2025: Unit, Integration & E2E Testing

 });

-Integration tests catch bugs that unit tests miss:
+When do integration tests catch bugs that unit tests miss?

 // Unit test passes - each function works alone